kantord/i3-gnome-pomodoro/README.md

 - Show timer status on i3bar
 - Control pomodoro state in a terminal, and therefore
 - Control pomodoro state using bindsym (keyboard and mouse shortcuts)
-- Suppressing dunst desktop notifications while a pomodoro is active and showing them when the break starts
+- _Optionally_ suppressing dunst desktop notifications while a pomodoro is active and showing them when the break starts

 ## Usage and setup
 ### Dependencies